 - Select your visit date.
 Click the first dropdown menu to select a visit date within the next 4 weeks.
 The Academy is open daily, Monday-Saturday, 9:30-5 pm, and Sunday, 11 am-5 pm.
 Members-only hours are Tuesday, 8:30-9:30 am and Sunday, 10-11 am.
 Tip: Weekdays are always quieter than weekends, and ticket prices are usually lower.

 - Select your entry time.
-Click the second dropdown menu to select an available entry time.
-Entry times are listed in 30-minute timeslots.
-If you select a 10 am entry time, you will be able to enter the museum at any time between 10 am and 10:30 am.
+Click the second dropdown menu to select an available entry timeslot.
+You may enter the museum at any time within your timeslot.
 Please do not arrive before your timeslot, and note that late entries may not be accommodated.

 - Select your ticket quantity.
 Indicate how many Adults (18-64), Youth (3-17), Students (18+ with ID), and Seniors (65+ with ID) are in your party.
 Children 2 and under always visit for free.